Heat dig deep, hold off Knicks 98-96 to sweep home-and-home

 2’S ARE WILD

-Miami made only four 2-pointers in the first half, two fewer than the previous low in the NBA this season.
+Miami made 12 2-pointers, the lowest in franchise history.
+The Heat made only four in the first half, two fewer than the previous low in the NBA this season.
 The last time a team had fewer 2-pointers in a first half was Oct.
 27, 2018, when Atlanta made three against Chicago.
+The record for fewest 2s in a full game since the shot-clock era began is seven, by Washington last season — against Miami.

 HELLO, AGAIN